Shio Ame: Classic Japanese Salt Candy

-As I wrote about it before, “Kuro Ame (黒飴)” is a classic Japanese hard candy made with high-quality Okinawan brown sugar.
+As I wrote about it before, “Kuro Ame (黒飴)” is a classic Japanese hard candy made using high-quality Okinawan raw brown sugar called “Kokuto (黒糖)”.

-Actually, in addition to the brown sugar candy, Kasugai Seika has one more long-selling hard candy with a unique Japanese taste.
-That is “Shioame (塩あめ)”.
+Actually, in addition to Kokuto candy, the Japanese confectionery maker, Kasugai Seika has one more best-selling product with a unique taste, which is called “Shioame (塩あめ)”.

-Many of us Japanese like to suck on the salt candy especially in the summer season to replenish salts lost by sweating.
+But Shio Ame contains some salt, so many of us Japanese like to suck on the salted candy especially during the hot summer months to replenish salt lost by sweating.

 As with Kuro Ame, today, Shio Ame is produced and sold by a number of confectionery companies and some use various kinds of fruit juice in addition to salt.

 Among such Shio Ame products, Kasugai Seika Shio Ame has a large market share and is loved by many people in Japan.

 As you can easily guess by now, the most important element of the salt candy Shio Ame is literally salt.
 As for Kasugai’s Shio Ame, it is made using Japan’s most famous salt brand “Hakata no Shio (伯方の塩: Salt of Hakata)”.

 The Hakata no Shio salt contains the right amount of bittern and is especially characterized by its rich umami taste.

 Lastly, let’s see the specific ingredients, nutrition facts, and calories of the Kasugai Seika Shio Ame candy.